hbcbh1999/small-workflows/readme.md

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/search%20web%20with%20selection.alfredworkflow?raw=true)

 ### Go to Reddit Subreddit from Alfred
-- simple workflow that will let you go to a subreddit you specify
+- Simple workflow that will let you go to a subreddit you specify
 - If you want to search for available subreddits with autosuggestions, you can try [this workflow](https://github.com/deanishe/alfred-reddit)

 #### [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/go%20to%20subreddit.alfredworkflow?raw=true)